Tabletop role-playing game: Business models

 Typically, RPG publishers have a very long life cycle once they manage to generate an initial successful game.
 TSR, the initial publisher of Dungeons & Dragons was an independent entity until 1997 when it was acquired by Wizards of the Coast, who was subsequently acquired by Hasbro in 1999.
 Many of TSR's contemporaries remain in business as independent publishers.
 The core design group of a publisher is often kept as a team within the new company for the purposes of continuity and productivity, though layoffs are common after such mergers and acquisitions.
 For example, Wizards of the Coast experienced multiple layoffs in the wake of acquiring Last Unicorn Games and after its own acquisition by Hasbro.

+Homebrew

+Non-official and custom content, such as rule alterations, new monsters or campaign stories, can be referred to by the fan term "homebrew".
+Some TTRPGs contain rules to facilitate the creation of homebrew but homebrew does not need to follow these rules to qualify as such.
+A ruling determined by a GM does not constitute as homebrew because it interprets rules established by a TTRPG rather than creating new content for the system.
+The amount of homebrew used differs between gaming groups.